bmeviauac01/datadriven/docs/en/lecture-notes/architecture/index.md

 Keeping operational aspects in mind helps build maintainable software.
 The operational aspect usually covers error handling, logging, monitoring, and configuration management.

 Centralized error management should catch all types of errors that are raised in an application.
-These errors need to be recorded (e.g., by logging them), and usually, the end-user needs to be notified (e.g., whether she should retry or wait for something else).
+These errors need to be recorded (e.g., by logging them), and usually, the end-user needs to be notified (e.g., whether they should retry or wait for something else).
 Recording all exceptions is vital because errors raised in the lower layers of the application are not "seen" by anyone (but the end-user probably) unless these are adequately treated and recorded.

 Logging and monitoring help both diagnostics and seeing whether a system behaves as intended.
 Logging is usually performed by writing a text log file.
 Monitoring, on the other hand, records so-called KPIs, key performance indicators.
 For example, KPIs are the memory usage, the number of errors, the number of pending requests, etc.